Mounika-Routhu/Technical-stuff/Interview questions/Real Interview questions/Wipro 1st round - 2025.md

 6. What are Middlewares?
 7. Explain uses of Promises
 8. What is destructing
+9. Diff btw flexbox & grid
+10. Explain box model
-9. Guess the Output – For Loop, var i = 0 with condition `i < 5`
+11. Guess the Output – For Loop, var i = 0 with condition `i < 5`
-10. Guess the Output – Promise and `setTimeout`
+12. Guess the Output – Promise and `setTimeout`
-11. Guess the Output – Shallow copy deepcopy
+13. Guess the Output – Shallow copy deepcopy
-12. React Coding Question – Render buttons for car objects and show car data on click
+14. React Coding Question – Render buttons for car objects and show car data on click
-13. Do you know about TypeScript?
+15. Do you know about TypeScript?